-Tickets to the Cultural Exchange Exhibition Hall (permanent exhibition) can be purchased at the ticket booths or counter (marked with 4) Tickets to the Special Exhibition Hall are available only at the ticket booths on the first floor.
+Tickets to the Special Exhibition Hall and Cultural Exchange Exhibition Hall (permanent exhibition) can only be purchased at the ticket booths and counters located on the first floor.

 12th - 16th century

 Merchants of the Asian Seas

 This period saw multiple invasion attempts on Japan made by the Mongols.
 At the same time, cultural exchange with foreign countries continued, facilitated by traveling Zen Buddhist monks and flourishing international trade.